 For a more detailed list of travel insurance exclusions, visit the travel insurance FAQs.
 To make sure you have cover for what’s important to you, read the Product Disclosure Statement (PDS).

 The peak tourism season in Italy is generally between June and August (summer).
 So, if you’re looking to visit around this time, plan everything well in advance, as bookings for certain activities and events may be in high demand.
 Otherwise, it might be worth heading over during a shoulder season like spring (March to May) or autumn (September to November), when the crowds may not be as large.

 Take part in the common courtesies when in Italy, such as dressing appropriately in church areas (particularly the Vatican), not calling people after midday until 3-4pm (that’s ‘riposo’, or rest time) and following polite dining etiquette.

 Italy lies in the Schengen Area, meaning it has very open borders and little VISA restrictions for Aussies.
 That said, you should always check government websites like Smartraveller to ensure there aren’t any additional conditions for your entry into the country.

 In the event of an emergency, call 112 for ambulance, police or fire brigade – anywhere in the EU.

 Heading off to Italy soon?
-Why not see what we have to offer through our free travel insurance service?
-Through Compare the Market, you can receive quotes from several providers on one page in just minutes.
+Why not see what we have to offer through our free travel insurance quote comparison service?
+Through us, you can receive quotes from several providers on one page in just minutes.

 N.B.
 Please refer to or speak with your insurer about limits, sub-limits, restrictions, limitations and additional cover options.